-- For the 2016-2017 year, there will be one Vest Scholarship offered at each of the 10 partner institutions.
+- There will be one Vest Scholarship offered at each of the 10 partner institutions.

 Who is eligible to apply?

 Applicants must be currently enrolled and in good standing in an eligible graduate-level (master's or doctoral) engineering or engineering-related program at the time of application and during the scholarship year.

 Exception: PhD graduates from eligible schools who are interested in careers in engineering education may apply for a post-doctoral Vest Scholarship at Olin College in the Grand Challenge area #13, Advancing personalized learning.
 Olin will also accept applications from current post-docs at eligible schools.